Compliance Promotion

 In response to tightening restrictions on bribery※ in countries around the world, the Asahi Group established the Asahi Group Anti-Bribery Principles, which applies to all of the Group’s officers and employees, and is making Group-wide efforts to build a system to prevent corruption.

 The Asahi Group Anti-Bribery Principles prohibits such acts, including the direct and indirect provision or receipt of bribery and the provision of facility payments.
-We require all of Asahi Group companies’ business partners and intermediaries including legal agents to adhere to the Principles, prohibit acts of corruption and ensure their full awareness.
-In cases of acquisitions, mergers, joint ventures, and other similar arrangements, we will conduct an assessment of the counterparty in advance in accordance with the risk levels of corruption.
+We require all of Asahi Group companies’ business partners and intermediaries including legal agents to adhere to the Principles, prohibit acts of corruption and ensure their full awareness in cases of acquisitions, mergers, joint ventures, and other similar arrangements, we will conduct an assessment of the counterparty in advance in accordance with the risk levels of corruption.
+Based on the results of the above risk assessment, for operations assessed as high risk, we implement initiatives to ensure compliance in accordance with the laws and regulations of each country in which we do business, as well as our internal rules, and communicate these initiatives to our employees.

 To educate our employees on this issue, we conduct training on the prevention of corruption.